2022 New Year's Eve Beach Ball Drop

 Get the Party Started

-The first celebration starts at 5:30 p.m. with free live music by local legends The Barry Fish Band on the concert stage in front of one of Panama City Beach’s newest attractions: the Celebration Tower.
+The first celebration starts at 5:35 p.m. with free live music on the concert stage by Barry Fish Band in front of the Celebration Tower.
 The streets in and around Pier Park are well-lit and will be closed to traffic for the New Year’s Eve Beach Ball Drop and related events, allowing revelers to enjoy the largest street festival for miles around in a family-friendly environment that includes shopping, food vendors and games and activities for children.

 Kids’ Beach Ball Drop